-The Valentia lighthouse is at Cromwell’s Point on the northern end of the island and a must visit during your trip.
+Valentia Island Lighthouse is at Cromwell’s Point on the northern end of the island and a must visit during your trip.
 The lighthouse was first opened in 1841 with just a single keeper and his family on site.

 Since 1947, the light has been automated with just a part-time attendant to look after it.
 The view from the lighthouse is spectacular overlooking the rough seas and is worth a visit.

-If you’re in search of things to do on Valentia Island when it’s raining, get yourself to the Skellig Experience Centre.
+If you’re wondering what to do on Valentia Island when it’s raining, get yourself to the Skellig Experience Centre.

 The centre is dedicated to the Skellig monks with exhibitions on their life and times.
 It’s the perfect place to visit on a rainy afternoon.

 Especially if you’d planned on doing one of the Skellig Boat Tours and it was cancelled.
 There’s also a craft shop and café with sea views at the centre to enjoy.

 Knightstown is the main town on Valentia Island and one of the few “planned” villages in the country.
 It was built in the 1840s, with some of the original buildings from the time adding to the character of the town.